-The IRS says, "Your filing status is single if, on the last day of the year, you are unmarried or legally separated from your spouse under a divorce or separate maintenance decree, and you do not qualify for another filing status" (from IRS Publication 501, "Single").
+"Your filing status is single if you are considered unmarried and you do not qualify for another filing status," the IRS says in Publication 501.

 Single is one of five filing status options.
 Filing status determines which standard deduction amount and which tax rates are used when calculating a person's federal income tax for the year.
 For the year 2014, a person who files as single can claim a standard deduction amount of $6,200 (or itemized deductions if higher than this amount).
 The 2014 tax rates for single persons are as follows:

 |Ordinary||Long Term Gains||Taxable Income|